If I Can't Have Love, I Want Power: Industry awards

 The album was nominated for Best Alternative Music Album at the 64th Annual Grammy Awards.

 Commercial performance

 The album reached the top 10 of the official albums charts of various countries.
 In the United States, If I Can't Have Love, I Want Power arrived at number two on the Billboard 200, blocked from the top spot by American rapper Kanye West's Donda (2021).
 The album marked Halsey's fourth consecutive album to reach the chart's top two.
 It opened with 98,000 album-equivalent units, consisting of 26,500 streaming units and 70,500 sales.
 Of the 70,500 sum, physical sales comprise 52,500 copies (across CDs, vinyl LPs and cassettes), while digital album sales were 18,000.
 Additionally, If I Can't Have Love, I Want Power topped the Top Alternative Albums, yielding Halsey's second number-one album on the chart after Badlands (2015), her debut studio album.
+On February 1, 2023, the album was certified Gold by the Recording Industry Association of America (RIAA).